H3AR7B3A7/DesignPatterns/README.md

 ## Bridge Pattern
 We use the bridge pattern to "decouple an abstraction from its implementation so that the two can vary independently".
 The bridge uses encapsulation, aggregation, and can use inheritance to separate responsibilities into different classes.

+## Composite Pattern
+We use the composite pattern to describe a group of objects that are treated the same way as a single instance of the same type of object.
+The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
+Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

+## Decorator Pattern
+We use the decorator pattern to allow behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
+The decorator pattern is often useful for adhering to the Single Responsibility Principle, as it allows functionality to be divided between classes with unique areas of concern.
+Decorator use can be more efficient than subclassing, because an object's behavior can be augmented without instantiating an entirely new object.

+## Facade Pattern
+The facade pattern serves as a front-facing interface masking more complex underlying or structural code.
+A facade can:
+- Improve the readability and usability of a software library by masking interaction with more complex components behind a single (and often simplified) API
+- Provide a context-specific interface to more generic functionality (complete with context-specific input validation)
+- Serve as a launching point for a broader refactor of monolithic or tightly-coupled systems in favor of more loosely-coupled code

+Developers often use the facade pattern when a system is very complex or difficult to understand because the system has many interdependent classes or because its source code is unavailable.
+This pattern hides the complexities of the larger system and provides a simpler interface to the client.
+It typically involves a single wrapper class containing a set of members required by the client.
+These members access the system on behalf of the facade client and hide the implementation details.